 All the above documents may be viewed from the Linked Documents section of this webpage.

 Section 106 Agreements and planning conditions will also continue to be used for local infrastructure requirements on development sites, such as site specific local provision of open space, connection to utility services (as required by legislation), habitat protection, access roads and archaeology.
 For large scale major developments (200 units or above) further obligations could be required.
 The principle is that all eligible developments must pay towards CIL as well as any site specific requirement to be secured through Section 106 Agreements.
 The Developer Contributions Supplementary Planning Document was adopted in December 2011 and can be viewed on the Supplementary Planning Documents webpage (see Related Information).

 From the 1st May 2012, Huntingdonshire District Council has been obliged to collect the CIL Levy from liable parties on commencement of all applicable development which received planning permission on or after the 1st May 2012.

-The Council is required to publish an annual report covering the financial year setting out how much CIL has been collected and how it has been used to fund infrastructure; this forms part of the Council’s Annual Monitoring Report.
-The latest report may be accessed from the linked documents section of Monitoring and Research webpage (see link in Related Information).
+The Council is required to publish an annual report covering the financial year setting out how much CIL has been collected and how it has been used to fund infrastructure.
+The latest report may be accessed from the linked documents section of this webpage.

 Details for Applicants